 Share Sites and Their Information on Your Surface

 When the Share pane appears, you see every app capable of sharing your screen’s current contents.
-For example, tap the Mail icon, and the Sharing pane shows the Mail app, letting you type in an e-mail address and send the page on its way.
+For example, tap the Mail icon, and the Sharing pane shows the Mail app, letting you type an e-mail address and send the page on its way.

-The Share pane shows these items, from top to bottom:
+The Share pane usually shows these items:

 Mail: Tap this option to e-mail your currently viewed link to a friend.

 Music: In a surreal experiment, the Music app scans the website and creates an Xbox Music playlist based on the site’s words.

 OneNote: On the Surface RT and Surface 2, this option sends the page to OneNote for later reading.
 (It does the same on the Surface Pro and Surface Pro 2 only if you’ve installed OneNote.)